- Home

 Meanwhile, magnesium is key for learning and memory, and iron deficiency can lead to brain fog and compromised brain function.

 Pumpkin seeds are delicious when sprinkled over colourful salads and crunchy granola.
-Have a look at these healthy pumpkin seed recipes from Eating Well for inspiration.
-You could try making pumpkin-seed-crusted salmon or a low-carb pumpkin-seed bread loaf.
+Have a look at these pumpkin seed recipes from BBC Good Food for inspiration.
+You could try a seeded wholemeal loaf or a superfood salad.

 7. Broccoli

-Broccoli is packed full of powerful antioxidants and is rich in vitamin K. Just one cup (160g) of cooked broccoli delivers more than 100% of the recommended daily intake of vitamin K.
+Broccoli is packed with powerful antioxidants and is rich in vitamin K. Just half a cup (125mL) of cooked broccoli delivers more than 100% of the recommended daily vitamin K intake.

-Another benefit of broccoli is that it contains various compounds that have anti-inflammatory and antioxidant effects.
-These can help to protect the brain against damage.
+Another benefit of broccoli is that it contains various compounds with anti-inflammatory and antioxidant effects.
+These can help protect the brain against damage.

 Experts suggest eating at least two servings of broccoli a week, and six or more servings for the greatest brain benefits.
-Though, if you’re not a fan of broccoli, you can always pick an alternative from the cruciferous vegetable family, such as spinach, kale, or cabbage.
+If you’re not a fan of broccoli, you can always pick an alternative from the cruciferous vegetable family, such as spinach, kale, or cabbage.

 Why not try making one of these delicious cruciferous vegetable recipes from A Couple Cooks?